jjyr/restricted-sparse-merkle-tree/README.md

 [![Crates.io](https://img.shields.io/crates/v/sparse-merkle-tree.svg)](https://crates.io/crates/sparse-merkle-tree)
 [Docs](https://docs.rs/sparse-merkle-tree)

-Sparse merkle tree implemented in rust.
+A construction optimized sparse merkle tree.

 **Notice** this library is not stable yet; API and proof format may changes.
 Make sure you know what you are doing before using this library.